MaikKlein/blog/content/post/CppAndD.md

 * D also has `user defined attributes` `@Encrypted string name;` which can be used by D's static introspection.
 C++17 gets `user defined attributes` in the form of `[[YourKeyWord]]`

-* D can print any type at compile time or runtime with `writeln(SomeType.stringof)` or `writeln(typeof(somevar).stringof)`.
+* D can print any type at runtime with `writeln(SomeType.stringof)` or `writeln(typeof(somevar).stringof)`.
 Anything that is available at compile time can be printed at compile time with `pragma(msg, SomeType)`.
 This is very useful for debugging meta programs.
 C++ can only do this with some compiler hacks as far as I know.

 * It is possible to pass `symbols` to templates in D. `template Foo(alias someSymbol)` This just means that it is possible to pass anything that is available at compile time into `Foo`.
 Examples would be other templates, functions, lambdas, constants etc. This is similar to Lisp.